kinoubenkyou/code-bebop/content/2018-10-10-the_classy_and_the_static_in_python.md

 duck = Human("viet")
 ```

-If instance methods are referenced from their instance, a bound method object is returned.
+If instance methods can be accessed from their instance, a bound method object is returned.

 ```python
 print(weeb.instance_m)